omegart-coding/Roots/README.md

 # Roots
-A video game about ascending from the depths to save a bloom.
+A platformer game about ascending from the depths to save a bloom.